FKnottenbelt/LS_101/109/practice_answers.md

 a = 4
 my_method { a }

+- a method definition can access objects passed in
+-
 On line 5 the local variable `a` is intialized and assigned the value `4` This variable is then in a block passed as an argument to the method `my_method` (line 6)